squidsolutions/jssdk-base-app/README.md

 jssdk-base-app
 ==============

 Base skeleton App for JSSDK.

+Handles user login and displays a status message in a samble widget.
+Uses a Bootstrap layout.

-Download a release and use it as a skeleton for your project.
+Download/Clone a release and use it as a skeleton for your project.

 ## running